David Justh

 • Different coding types: Codes are knowledge objects.
 Matching code types gives systematic form and flow to the data, has a de-biasing effect, and helps to avoid contested vision

-• Ethnomethodology: Applied interpretative phenomenological analysis to:
+• Ethnomethodological workplace study: Applied interpretative phenomenological analysis to:

 • Contextualize lived experiences: e.g., perspectives, attitudes, values, beliefs, behavioral norms